smartschat/cort/COREFERENCE.md

 Ranking: Closest  | 72.62 | 59.65 | 55.55 | 62.61
 Ranking: Latent   | 72.56 | 60.05 | 56.14 | 62.92
 Tree              | 71.93 | 58.61 | 54.78 | 61.77

+## <a name="kbest"></a> k-best Decoding

+This branch of __cort__ supports k-best decoding.
+An approximate k-best decoder for antecedent trees is implemented.
+It can be invoked from the command line when using the `cort-predict-conll` script by supplying the desired length of the k-best list via the parameter `k`, for example `-k 10`.